 Decoding Silence: Do Deaf Babies Cry and How?

-As parents, we’re on this wild ride with our kiddos, right?
-One thing we all vibe with is hearing our little ones hit those milestones, ya know?
-Like, that first cry that’s like music to our ears.
-But then, we start wondering stuff, like do babies who can’t hear still cry?
-It’s a trip diving into this whole communication thing with deaf babies, figuring out how they get their needs and feelings across.
+As parents, we’re all on this wild journey with our little ones, right?
+One thing we can all relate to is hearing those milestone moments—like that first cry that’s music to our ears.
+But then, questions start popping up, like, do babies who can’t hear still cry?
+It’s fascinating to explore how communication works for babies who don’t hear, and how they still find ways to show us what they need and feel.

 FactorDeaf Babies CryHearing Babies Cry